cakephp/docs/en/appendices/4-0-upgrade-guide.rst

 Upgrade to PHP 7.2
 ==================

-CakePHP 4.0 will require **PHP 7.2**.
+CakePHP 4.0 requires **PHP 7.2**.
 Upgrading PHP before updating CakePHP is recommended to reduce risk.

 Use the Upgrade Tool